Silibrain/anonymous/README.md

 ```
 yarn install
 ```
-after the dependencies have been installed, you will need to make sure you have mongoDB configured on your computer as outlined in the next section.
+After all dependencies have been installed, you will need to make sure to have mongoDB configured on your computer as outlined in the next section.

-If you already have mongoDB setup, you can run
+If you already have mongoDB setup, you can initialize the app by running the following yarn command.
 ```
 yarn start
 ```
-to intialize the app.
-It will launch the application at `http://localhost:3000` and you are now ready to check on your patients.
+It will launch the application at `http://localhost:3000` and you are now ready to navigate the core functions of your practice through the app.

-### mongoDB
+## mongoDB
-In order for the app to render locally, you will need to have mongoDB installed on your computer.
+For the app to render locally you will need mongoDB installed on your computer.
 Depending on your operating system, the installation proccess will be different.
-You can find more info on installing mongoDB through their documentation.
+You can find more information on installing mongoDB per specific operating systems cited in the official documentation.
 ```
 https://docs.mongodb.com/manual/installation/
 ```

-## Built With
+## Hippocrates is Built With
 * HTML5 & CSS3
 * [Bootstrap](https://getbootstrap.com/) - CSS framework
 * [Javascript](https://www.javascript.com/) - programming language